top of page

 Getting to Know Students from a Strength-Based Perspective

-How can we respond to student needs without looking at their deficits?
+How do we capture student voice and information/data in ways that honour who they are, not who they aren’t?
 This session will look at individual and class dimensions that can be used for planning and advocacy from a positive and responsive perspective that reflects student identity and contribution.
+We will look at how we can use a class profile to make decisions that reflect the unique composition of a classroom community, and that build on Universal Design for Learning and Equity Oriented Practices.

 bottom of page